yousif-alnaimi/JaffaCakesClassifier/README.md

 class would also have a significant effect on the baking process, while not having an effect on the class.

-With regard to the Jaffa Cake data selection, manual methods were applied, so these recipes were the most accurate of the dataset, however the small sample size of 12 was an issue.
+With regard to the Jaffa Cake data selection, manual methods were applied, so these recipes were the most accurate of the dataset, however the small sample size of 12 was an issue, and only 11 if you discount recipe 11 (as should be done since it is outside the training space).
 While some of these recipes break the rules established in the automatic scraper, like having less than 50g of sugar or flour, this was irrelevant in the end due to the step which made the ingredients into proportions of the whole recipe.
 This step was implemented in the scraped data in an attempt to reduce false detections, as there was a chance a unit was missed and the multiplier defaulted to 1,